-Evaluating XPath expressions in PhpStorm has two main purposes: Testing XPath expressions that are to be used in program code or XSLT scripts, and making structured queries against XML documents.
-The Evaluate XPath action can be invoked either from the editor context menu, the main Search Menu or the main toolbar by clicking the action's icon .
+Evaluating XPath expressions in PhpStorm has two main purposes: testing XPath expressions that are to be used in program code or XSLT scripts, and making structured queries against XML documents.
+The Evaluate XPath action can be invoked either from the editor context menu or from the main menu ().
+In either case, the Evaluate XPath Expression dialog box opens.

-The Expression Evaluation has two different modes, a simple mode, that allows you to enter simple one-line expressions and doesn't allow you to configure and Context settings.
-For more convenient editing of long expressions in a multi-line style way, there's the advanced mode dialog that also has a button to edit some context settings, such as namespaces and their prefixes, and variables to use for the evaluation.
+- The Advanced mode is intended for more convenient editing of long expressions in a multi-line style way.
+The Advanced mode is configured in the The dialog box also has a button to edit some context settings, such as namespaces and their prefixes, and variables to use for the evaluation.

 Some error checks and XPath inspections also provide Quick Fixes for detected problems, e.g. the possibility to map an unresolved namespace-prefix to a URI by intention.

 The simple mode comes with an input field that can be used to enter simple one-line expressions that don't require any customization of namespace prefixes or make use of predefined variables.
 The last recently used expressions can be selected from the drop-down list.